IP-NFT/Legal-Contracts/README.md

-# Legal-Contracts
+# Legal Contracts Templates
-Templates for IP-NFT legal contracts to be used in different jurisdictions
+Templates for IP-NFT legal contracts to be used in different jurisdictions and for different use-cases.

+* SRA = Sponsored Research Agreement
+* SDA = Sponsored Development Agreement